ncherro/unleash-poc/README.md

 1. run `docker-compose up unleash` to spin up the unleash service (migrations are auto-run)

-Visit http://localhost:4242 to set up your flags
+Visit http://lvh.me:4242 to authenticate via Google and set up your flags

 \* Note - there will be a 5 second delay before changes to flags are reflected on the API.
 This is [by